 Users can view multiple pages in the same window with Vivaldi’s Tab Tiling.
 The browser displays thumbnail previews for tabs when users hover cursors over them.

 Selecting the browser’s Hibernate Background Tabs option suspends pages to preserve RAM.
 Furthermore, Vivaldi users can search open tabs via the Quick Commands menu.

-Thus, Vivaldi users don’t really need any tab management extensions.
-Yet, Vivaldi is also a Chromium browser.
-Therefore, users can still add plenty of additional tab management add-ons to the browser from Chrome’s extension repository.
+Vivaldi users don’t really need any tab management extensions.
+This browser is also a Chromium browser.
+Users can still add plenty of additional tab management add-ons to the browser from Chrome’s extension repository.

-Those are five browsers with some great extensions and built-in options for tab management.
-So, they’re the crème da crème for tabbed browsing in Windows.
+These are five browsers with some great extensions and built-in options for tab management.
+Let us know in the comments section which one you liked.